 PTSD in adults will manifest differently than in children.
 Adults will re-live the event when a trigger occurs.
 PTSD in children is much more complex and will manifest later in ways the child or now adult cannot explain.

 Proving emotional injury

-The first piece of evidence used to prove emotional injury is your own testimony.
-When seeking treatment for physical injuries, it is important to let your health care provider know about any emotional pain you are experiencing.
+The first piece of evidence used to prove emotional injury is your testimony.
+When seeking treatment for physical injuries, it is important to let your healthcare provider know about any emotional pain you are experiencing.
 Be sure to let the provider know about any physical manifestations (like throwing up) that go along with the symptoms.